nmduonggg/UNet-PolypSegmentation/README.md

 # Medical Segmentation - Polyp Detection using UNet

 UNet is a SOTA segmentation model and used popularly in medical images segmentation.
 Its structure is simply the combination of Convolution, BatchNorm, and an fully connected network as the feature extractor.
-In this repo, I use ResNet50 as an extractor thanks for this nice [repository](https://github.com/mberkay0/pretrained-backbones-unet)
+In this repo, I use ResNet50 as an extractor thanks to this nice [repository](https://github.com/mberkay0/pretrained-backbones-unet).
+This repository contains solution for the last year Kaggle [competition](https://www.kaggle.com/competitions/bkai-igh-neopolyp/overview).
+The trained weight can be found via this bash [file](./download.sh)

 ![ResUNet](https://th.bing.com/th?id=OIP.lvXoKMHoPJMKpKK7keZMEAHaE7&w=306&h=204&c=8&rs=1&qlt=90&o=6&dpr=2&pid=3.1&rm=2)